nobe4/girssa/docs/SOURCES.md

 E.g.
   `https://twitter.com/github` => `https://nitter.net/github/rss`

-:information_source: `nitter.net` doesn't have perfect reliability, so fetching migh fail.
+:information_source: `nitter.net` doesn't have perfect reliability and fetching might fail.
 Retrying is usually the easiest fix.

-A better way might be to loop through the [instance list](https://github.com/zedeus/nitter/wiki/Instances).
+A better way is be to loop through the [instance list](https://github.com/zedeus/nitter/wiki/Instances).

 ## Other?